Technologicat/unpythonic/macro_extras/README.md

 ### Multiple expressions in body

-As of `unpythonic` 0.9.2, the `let` constructs can now use a multiple-expression body.
+*Added in v0.9.2.* The `let` constructs can now use a multiple-expression body.
 The syntax to activate multiple expression mode is an extra set of brackets around the body (like in `multilambda`; see below):

 ```python
 let((x, 1),